AlexArcPy/intern-wiki/Using-Reporters.md

 <tr>
 <th scope="row">webdriver</th>
 <td>client</td>
 <td>This reporter proxies test results from a client back to the test runner via the instrumentation proxy.
-It also displays very basic running test output as HTML to provide improved state information when watching a test run via Sauce Labs live view.</td>
+It also displays very basic running test output as HTML to provide improved state information when watching a test run via Sauce Labs live view.
+This reporter is used automatically when the test runner runs unit tests in a browser and should typically never be specified directly.</td>
 </tr>
 </table>